meffie/virt-lab/README.md

 ## Configuration

 The guest sets, called **labs**, are defined in INI-style configuration file.
-`virt-lab` will attempt read the `virt-lab.cfg` file in the current directory, and if not found, will atempt to read the `virt-lab.cfg` file in the user's home directory.
-Use the `--config` option to specify an alternative configuration file.
+Place the virt-lab configuration in the `.virt-lab` directory in the user's home directory.  `virt-lab` will load the configuration from all files ending with `.cfg` in the `~/.virt-lab` configuration directory.

 The section names specify the **lab** names available to the `virt-lab` commands.
 Lab names are limited to ASCII alphanumeric characters and the